ChentaoLi/Code_collections/README.md

 # A shared code collection by Chentao Li

 > **Note**
-> Hello and welcome to this site.
-It contains some code I wrote or adapted from others for transcriptome/proteome and some other data analysis.
-Feel free to download and use them.
+> Hello and welcome to this website.
+It contains some codes I wrote or adapted from others for transcriptome/proteome data analysis.
 > Please feel free to contact me if you have any suggestions or need help!

 ## Content